 Buy the Book

 A special gift for purchasing the printed version: The original owners of a print copy of this book can download a copy of the Full PDF version of the book (the latest version) for free.
-Please see the last page of the printed book (the Colophon page) for details (the gift is not obtained via Lulu Marketplace).
+Please see the last page of the printed book (the Colophon page) for details (the gift is not obtained via Lulu).

 Free PDF Downloads of the Book